 Feet in water

 Wet swimsuit against skin

-Did any of these prompts compel you to write a poem?
-How often do you use prompts to inspire your writing?
+Did any of these prompts inspire you to write a poem?
+How often do you use poetry prompts to inspire your writing?
 Share your thoughts by leaving a comment, and keep writing (and reading) poetry!